gabekramirez/Game-Dev-Club-Club-Bot/README.md

 # Game-Dev-Club-Club-Bot

-Discord Bot for the Game Dev Club Club (GDCC), a club of game development clubs.
+Discord Bot for the Game Dev Club Club (GDCC), a club of game development clubs

-The bot runs remotely on a Cloudflare Worker and is automatically deployed from this GitHub repository at *no cost*.
+The bot runs remotely on a Cloudflare Worker and is automatically deployed from this GitHub repository at *no cost*